Celsius vs Monster: Is Celsius Better Than Monster?

 - Artificial additives, flavors, and colors that may contribute to inflammation or adverse reactions in sensitive individuals.

-- Taurine, a synthetic amino acid often used in energy drinks to enhance performance, but its long-term effects are still debated.
+- Taurine, a synthetic amino acid often used in energy drinks to enhance performance, has long-term effects that are still debated.

 Winner